juliusza/refactor_practice_3/README.md

 [![Build Status](https://travis-ci.org/juliusza/refactor_practice_3.svg)](https://travis-ci.org/juliusza/refactor_practice_3)

+This is quite a challenge, because kitchen software stack is unmaintained for several years now.
 I'll do everything as described, except that I want to use docker driver which will work with travis CI.

 # Answers